 Why is the video input from the built-in MOTION EYE camera suspended for a few seconds?

+seconds:

 The video input may be suspended for a few seconds if:

-- a shortcut key with the Fn key is used. - □ the CPU load increases.
+a shortcut key with the Fn key is used.

 This is normal and does not indicate a malfunction.